TimeMagazineLabs/babynames/README.md

 + `maxima`: Identify all the local maxima -- points where every value 5 years before and after is lower.
 Only counts maxima that are at least 25 percent of peak value.
 + `pronunications`: See if the name is listed in the [CMU Pronouncing Dictionary](http://www.speech.cs.cmu.edu/cgi-bin/cmudict).
 Require that you `npm install cmudict` manually.
 + `dense`: If a name does not appear in a year in the range specified between `start` and `end`, list that year in the data as `0`.
 Otherwise it is not included at all (a "sparse" format).

+##License

+This script is provided free and open-source by Time under the MIT license.
+If you use it, you are politely encouraged to acknowledge Time and link to this page.